OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 A cheaper and easier alternative to hardware tokens is using software to generate Time-based One Time Password (TOTP) codes.
 This would typically involve the user installing a TOTP application on their mobile phone, and then scanning a QR code provided by the web application which provides the initial seed.
 The authenticator app then generates a six digit number every 60 seconds, in much the same way as a hardware token.

-Most websites use standardised TOTP tokens, allowing the user to install any authenticator app that supports TOTP.
+Most websites use standardized TOTP tokens, allowing the user to install any authenticator app that supports TOTP.
 However, a small number of applications use their own variants of this (such as Symantec), which requires the users to install a specific app in order to use the service.
 This should be avoided in favour of a standards-based approach.

 #### Pros